João Barrento

-João Eduardo Gamarro Correia Barrento (1906–1988) was a Portuguese general and equestrian.
+João Eduardo Gamarro Correia Barrento (14 November 1907–1988) was a Portuguese general and equestrian.
 In the military, he held significant commands in colonial Angola as this nation fought for independence from Portugal; in show jumping he represented Portugal at the Olympic Games and was head of the nation's equestrian team.

 Military career

 Barrento graduated from the Portuguese military college in 1924, a contemporary of Carlos Silva Freire; Barrento was one of the most successful graduates of his class, and he and Freire were the only future generals.
 At military college, Barrento excelled in equestrianism and, along with Fernando Paes and Amadeu Santo-André Pereira, became known as a distinguished cavalryman.
 Barrento was a captain in the Portuguese cavalry in 1939, and was a major by 1950.
 By 1955, he was in charge of the Military Riding School (Escola de Equitação Militar, later under the Centro Militar de Educação Física e Desportos).

 He was promoted from trained colonel (coronel-tirocinado) to brigadier general in 1962.
 As a general, between 1963 and 1965 he was the commander of the 11th commando regiment during the Overseas War in Angola (Angolan War of Independence).
 When he was a brigadier he was described as being "rightly considered one of the most distinguished officers of his generation due to his high qualities as a citizen and soldier."
 In 1965 he was part of a delegation on behalf of the President of Portugal – along with Angola governor general Silvino Silvério Marques – which visited the land claims of the Companhia de Diamantes de Angola.
 At the time, Barrento was the commander of the Eastern Intervention Zone in Angola.
 He was given command of the 3ª Região Militar, headquartered in Évora, in 1966; he had been second-in-command of this region directly beforehand and, at some point prior, had served as commander general of the National Republican Guard.

-He was director of the Revista da Cavalaria, the cavalry's official almanac and magazine, from at least 1939.
+Barrento was director of the Revista da Cavalaria, the cavalry's official almanac and magazine, from at least 1939.